Grenosaurus/Chatbot/README.md

 ### Requirements for Chatbot & UI

 The user interface (UI) is created with the Streamlit module which is specified for building an interaction interface for Chat GPT-like applications (https://streamlit.io/) similar to Chainlit (https://chainlit.io/).
-Primary module used for processing the documents and for UI and LLM interaction we use LangChain (https://www.langchain.com/).
-In the UI we create the user prompt from the query and pass it into the chain type functionality of Question-Answering (QA) retrieval object provided by Langchain with the quantized LLaMA 2 and stored embedded data:
+The primary module used for processing the documents and for UI and LLM interaction we use LangChain (https://www.langchain.com/).
+In the UI we create the user prompt from the query and pass it into the chain type functionality of the Question-Answering (QA) retrieval object provided by Langchain with the quantized LLaMA 2 and stored embedded data:

 <center>